ac20/IPARC_ChallengeV2/README.md

 ## Notes

-All the code to generate the dataset is given in `GenerateDataset.py`.
+Run 'python GenerateDataset.py` to generate the dataset.

 ### Category A (Simple)